-In 1880, she had the opportunity to visit a cousin in wild-and-wooly Kansas.
+In 1880, she had the opportunity to visit a cousin in untamed Kansas.
 Nannie jumped at it.
 Right from the start, she fell in love with the freedom of the West.
 No one judged her there; no one treated her like a hot-house flower.
 What you wore or who you ate dinner with didn’t impress anyone.
-Folks were measured by their sand, not their silk breeches.
+Folks were measured by their sand, not their silk britches.
 Hard work and honest words were all that mattered.

 While there, she met the man who epitomized these traits.
 Walt Alderson had left home at the age of 12 to make his way as a cowboy.
 He spent years learning to be the best cowboy he could be with the ultimate goal of running his own spread.
 In all that time, he never made one visit home.

 He and his business partner had purchased some land in Montana and started the work of building a ranch.
 For whatever reason, Walt decided in the midst of all this to check in on his family.
 The night he came home, Nannie was sitting on his living room settee.
 And their future together unfurled before them.

 Nannie’s recollections of establishing a ranch in the wilds of Montana with Walt are fascinating, detailed, peppered with humor, and always honest.
 She went from gliding across hardwood floors to sweeping dirt floors covered with canvas.
 She went from living in an antebellum mansion to a drafty, two-room cabin.
 She went from swirling about at parties with young men in perfectly tailored suits to dancing with dusty cowboys in patched-up dungarees.